-Susan provides advice to clients concerning the management of e-discovery, from preservation, identification, collection, processing, review and production of electronic records.
-She works extensively with her clients on litigation, tribunal and regulatory matters, including Competition Bureau matters.
-She also provides advice to clients on information management and technology strategies.
-Susan and her team work extensively with clients to develop information governance, best practice, guidelines and litigation readiness plans for managing electronic information.
+Susan also provides advice to clients on information management and technology strategies.
+Susan and her team work extensively with clients to develop information governance policies and strategies, best practice guidelines and litigation readiness plans for managing electronic information.

 Susan’s expertise in e-Discovery was developed during her long tenure as a partner at one of Canada’s leading litigation firms, where her practice encompassed a broad range of civil litigation, acting for corporate clients, small to mid-sized businesses and individuals in a wide variety of commercial disputes.